-The name of Eduard van Beinum may too often be overlooked among the music directors of Amsterdam’s Royal Concertgebouw Orchestra, in between the longer and more internationally renowned tenures of Willem Mengelberg and Bernard Haitink, but this is a wrong that Eloquence has put right with the reissue of the greater portion of Van Beinum’s recorded work with the orchestra on both Decca and Philips.
-The conductor has been revealed anew as an interpreter of lucidly phrased fidelity to the score and uncommon sensitivity.
+The name of Eduard van Beinum may too often be overlooked among the music directors of Amsterdam’s Royal Concertgebouw Orchestra, in between the longer and more internationally renowned tenures of Willem Mengelberg and Bernard Haitink.
+But this is a wrong that Eloquence has put to right with the reissue of the greater portion of Van Beinum’s recorded work with the orchestra on both Decca and Philips.
+The conductor has been revealed anew as an interpreter of lucidly-phrased fidelity to the score and uncommon sensitivity.

 The newly written booklet appreciation of Van Beinum by Niek Nelissen looks to his roots in a farming family for his particular sympathy with the composer: his colleague and former artistic director of the Concertgebouw remembered his aversion ‘to anything that was unnatural or artificial; [he] looked for the most natural way in everything.
 In his conducting, he aimed for the same simplicity and lack of affectation that attracted him in the music he loved most.’

 Ranging from the late mono to the early stereo era, the recordings begin with a driven and thrilling Fifth Symphony from September 1946: one of the first postwar recordings made by Decca with the orchestra.
 In fact, fleet tempi mark out all these recordings from most of their contemporaries as does the inclusion of many repeats.
 The Third (1955) and Sixth (1957) are particular highlights: in the last five years of his life, Van Beinum conducted these more frequently than any symphony by Beethoven.
 Even the ‘Unfinished’ (also from 1957) is full of pathos but unburdened by anachronistically Romantic weight and sentiment, stylistically some years ahead of its time.